What is the Dunwich Dynamo?

 170 did it last year.
 Only a couple dropped out along the way.

 Who does it?

 A lot of really excellent cyclists, but mostly your average bike-to-workers for whom this is a very long ride.
 A wonderfully mixed bunch of bikers.
 A challenge.
 Most of them will have done day rides of 60-80 miles.
-120 flattish ones is much easier than 80 hilly ones.
+112 mile flattish ones are much easier than 80 mile hilly ones.

 How long does it take?

 Most get to Dunwich between 7am and 9am the next morning......plus or minus 10 hours then.
 Depends on your pace and number of stops.

 What's it like?

 Unforgettable atmosphere, it's a friendly adventure with great people along surprisingly traffic free country lanes.
 People settle into bunches at the pace they like and give each other the mental and, if possible, the mechanical support all the way to the sea.
 I like the glimpses of village Saturday night and the odd throbbing marquee in the middle of nowhere.
 The sense of very real achievement at the end is a huge lift that will stay with you.
 The worst bit is missing a night's sleep.
 But that's also the best bit.
 We ride into the sunrise.

 The next Dynamo, DD11, is on the weekend of 12/13 July 2003.
 The coach back is booked already, so is the early cafe opening.

 People have been riding London to Dunwich on the July Saturday nearest the full moon since 1993.
 Legend has it that a few half-civilised City couriers just headed east after a post-work session one balmy Friday evening....and kept going till they hit the sea.
 Splash.